sanchit09/blog/about.md

 ---
 layout: page
-title: Sanchit Agrawal
+title: Technical Cravings
 permalink: /about/
 feature_image: feature-book
 ---
-This is the blog of Sanchit Agrawal.
-His areas of interests include exploring new technologies and reading non-fictional books and swimming.

-He loves to spend time with his wife and little kid
+The idea of this blog to keep a diary of notes from my learnings from which others can learn from.

+Being a person with multiple areas of interest in Computer Science, Mathematics, Philosophy and Pyschology, it promises to provide with something interesting and thought provoking to read.

+Hope this blog contributes back to the community from which I learnt all.